 The China National Round (teams from HKSAR, Macao SAR and Taiwan are also eligible) will be organised by SHENZHEN COURT OF INTERNATIONAL ARBITRATION (SCIA).
 JINCHENG TONGDA & NEAL (JT&N), a leading full-service law firm in China and Asia, is the National Sponsor of the Shenzhen FDI Moot.
 Together they are organising attractive financial support for teams advancing to the Globals; coaching by expert practitioners, academics, in-house counsels, and judges; priority internship opportunities; and honours for the winning teams and top advocates.

-In 2020, Chinese teams may participate directly in the Global Rounds and will be eligible to participate in the Shenzhen FDI Pre-Moot, 30 October-1 November, to gain practice, to network and to win financial prizes.
+In 2020, Chinese teams may participate directly in the Global Rounds and will be eligible to participate in the Shenzhen FDI Pre-Moot, 16-18 October, to gain practice, to network and to win financial prizes.
 Interested teams may contact 邓凯馨 DENG Kaixin (Legal Counsel of International Cooperation and Development Department, SCIA), also via FdiMootSZ@scia.com.cn.
+Please see our Official Release

 Vietnam National Round